(225 ILCS 15/3)

 (d) Nothing in this Act shall prevent the employment, by a clinical

-association, partnership or a corporation furnishing clinical psychological services
+association, partnership, professional limited liability company, or corporation furnishing clinical psychological services

 for remuneration, of persons not licensed as clinical psychologists under